steven-klein/portfolio/docs/websites.md

 </div>

 __Highlights__
 One of the things that was important to us for this project was site speed, so my goal was to remove any backend overhead when serving the pages.
-This led me to develop a simple boilerplate for generating a flat HTML site easily using Handlebars as the templating engine.
+I developed a simple boilerplate for generating a flat HTML site using Handlebars as the templating engine.
 With one quick command the entire site is generated, compressed, and deployed.
 A variation of the boilerplate can be found on [Stage Templates](https://github.com/stage-templates/html-handlebars).
 Additionally, if you build the site without the ``--production`` flag a /docs page is created that shows examples of various UI elements.

 __Tags__
 HTML5, PostCSS, cssnext, JavaScript, Handlebars, Build Tools, Gulp, UI, Responsive

 ## [Yeah Rocks!](https://yeah-rocks.org)

-Yeah Rocks! is an awesome organization that gives kids a place to start developing their skills and help them grow as musicians.
+Yeah Rocks! is an awesome organization that provides kids a place to begin developing their skills and help them grow as musicians.
 After their initial branding redesign they needed simple sites for each of their sub organizations to help parents and kids find a camp.
 I created the initial designs for layout and content organization based on the style guides for their brands before implementing the frontend and backend programming.
 Leveraging the WordPress Multisite feature with domain mapping I was able to quickly create four separate websites with a singular point for content management.

 <div class="image-grid half">
     <p><img src="/assets/images/projects/yeah.jpg"/></p>